cesc47/arxius/README.md

-# Project Documentation
+# 🌟 Project Documentation

-## Overview
+## 🚀 Overview

 This project consists of two main modules: `categoritzacio` and `datacio`.
 Each module focuses on a distinct task and functionality:

-1. **Categoritzacio**: Implements a multi-label classification system to categorize images based on predefined labels.
+1. **Categoritzacio**: 📂 Implements a multi-label classification system to categorize images based on predefined labels.
-2. **Datacio**: Implements a model that predicts the year of an image.
+2. **Datacio**: 🕰️ Implements a model that predicts the year of an image.

-Additionally, there is a submodule `image_predictor` that combines these functionalities into a deployable service using Docker.
+Additionally, there is a submodule `image_predictor_2` that combines these functionalities into a deployable service using Docker. 🐋

 ---

-## Project Structure
+## 🏗️ Project Structure

 ### Categoritzacio

 - **Description**: Implements a multi-label classification system to categorize images.
 - **Directory**: `categoritzacio`
 - **Key Files**:
-  - `src/dataset.py`:
+  - `src/dataset.py`: 📄
     - Defines the dataset handling and preprocessing methods.
-  - `src/train.py`:
+  - `src/train.py`: 🤖
     - Main script for training the classification model.
-  - `src/transforms.py`:
+  - `src/transforms.py`: 🎛️
     - Contains data augmentation and transformation utilities.
-  - `src/visualizations.py`:
+  - `src/visualizations.py`: 📊
-    - Visualization utilities for training and evaluation.
+    - Visualization utilities.

 ### Datacio

 - **Description**: Implements a model to predict the year of an image.
 - **Directory**: `datacio`
 - **Key Files**:
-  - `image_predictor/`
+  - `image_predictor_2/`: 🖼️
     - Includes Gradio-based servers for hosting and testing the predictor.
 Takes an input file or a ZIP archive containing images.
 Outputs the corresponding predicted years for the images.
     - Submodules:
-      - `gradio_relay_server/`
+      - `gradio_relay_server/`: 🌐
         - Implements a Gradio-based web interface.
-      - `prediction_server/`
+      - `prediction_server/`: ⚙️
         - Server for running the prediction model.
     - **Key Scripts**:
-      - `gradio_relay.py`: Defines the Gradio interface and functionalities.
+      - `gradio_relay.py`: 🌈 Defines the Gradio interface and functionalities.
-      - `service.py`: Handles backend operations for prediction.
+      - `service.py`: 🔧 Handles backend operations for prediction.

 ---

-## How to Use
+## 🛠️ How to Use

 ### Categoritzacio